QCK-Framework/QCK_SMART_Fractal-Data-Pruning/README.md

 ## ⚖️ Enterprise & Commercial Licensing

-This work is **strictly free for academic and non-commercial research only.** Any commercial deployment, API integration, or usage by a for-profit corporation requires a paid commercial license.
+This work is **only free for academic and non-commercial research only.** Any commercial deployment, API integration, or usage by a for-profit corporation requires a paid commercial license.
 We do not provide technical support.

 **Commercial Pricing:**